dwilliams-github/covidweb/README.md

 ## Architecture

 The client is presented with a single dynamic html page.
+Selections are presented in DHTML controlled entirely in javascript implemented with jquery.

 ## Technology